 Russia Travel Guide

-Simultaneously the land of Catherine the Great, Joseph Stalin and Vladimir Putin, Russia has captivated the minds of travellers for decades with an iron-curtained mystery.
-The largest country in the world has only opened up to travellers from the western world in the last several decades, and now adventurous wanderers are discovering the wonders of a holiday in Russia.
+The land of Catherine the Great, Joseph Stalin and Ivan the Terrible, Russia has captivated the minds of travellers for decades; no small thanks to the mystery of the land behind the old Iron Curtain.
+The largest country in the world has only really opened up to travellers from the western world in the last few decades, and now many adventurous tourists are discovering the wonders of a holiday in Russia.

-Most travellers in Russia focus their holidays on the western end of the country, where cosmopolitan cities like Moscow and St Petersburg offer world-class symphonies and ballets, and famous tourist attractions like the Kremlin, St Basil's Cathedral, and the Winter Palace.
-Far from the stereotypical picture of drab Communist-era concrete buildings, the cities are attractive and bustling with culture in the form of museums, art galleries, and nightlife.
+Most travellers to Russia focus their attention on the western end of the country, where cosmopolitan cities like Moscow and St Petersburg offer world-class symphonies and ballets, and famous tourist attractions like the Kremlin, St Basil's Cathedral and the Winter Palace.
+Far from the stereotypical picture of drab Communist-era concrete buildings, the cities are attractive and bustling with culture in the form of museums, art galleries and nightlife.

-Unbeknownst to many, Russia extends as far south as the Black Sea, and tourists in this area can take advantage of idyllic summer weather to relax in resorts like Kaliningrad, Sochi, Dagomys, and Gelendzhik, or take a cruise down the Volga River.
+Unknown to many, Russia extends as far south as the Black Sea, and tourists in this area can take advantage of idyllic summer weather to relax in resorts like Sochi, Dagomys and Gelendzhik, or take a cruise down the Volga River.
 In winter, skiers flock to the Caucasus region, heading to the slopes of Russian ski resorts like Dombai and Kransaya Polyana.

-The west is only a small part of Russia's vast landscape, however most tourists never venture into the Russian Far East, home to port cities like Vladivostok and Khabarovsk that are made up of an interesting jumble of tsarist-era buildings and cosmopolitan sensibilities.
+The west is only a small part of Russia's vast landscape.
+Most tourists never venture into the Russian Far East, home to port cities like Vladivostok and Khabarovsk - made up of an interesting jumble of tsarist-era buildings and cosmopolitan sensibilities.
 For those that do, a six-day ride on the famed Trans-Siberian Railway is the perfect way to experience the Russian landscape.

 Best time to visit Russia